 The coronavirus has forced many employers to adapt and implement new mechanisms – including remote work – that allow them to perform, protect workers and customers, and comply with emergency directives.

-As with many decisions at the employer level, however, there are risks associated with remote work.
+As with many decisions at the employer level, however, there are risks associated with remote work, especially when it comes to protecting confidential information.
 As companies roll out remote work policies, refine logistics, and consider the long-term use of remote technology post-COVID-19, it’s more important than ever to address the security of trade secrets.

 Why Take a Proactive Approach to IP Protection